glymphie/kujira/README.md

 Just implement your own site without inline CSS and don't try to get the default django page to load its CSS.
 It won't work.

+Also, if the browser doesn't trust a page's certificate, it won't load any resources.
+To do local development, adding a port for the website without https might be the only solution.

 see:
 - https://django-csp.readthedocs.io/en/latest/index.html
 - https://www.stackhawk.com/blog/django-content-security-policy-guide-what-it-is-and-how-to-enable-it/